Cosmology Without Window Functions: Cubic Estimators for the Galaxy Bispectrum: Specialization to Spectroscopic Surveys

 The cumulant derivative $\B_{,\alpha}^{ijk}$, \eqref{eq: cumulant-deriv-applied}, becomes \beq \B_{,\alpha}^{ijk} = \frac{n(\vr_i)n(\vr_j)n(\vr_k)}{\Delta_\alpha}\int_{\vk_1\vk_2\vk_3}\left[\Theta^a(k_1)\Theta^b(k_2)\Theta^c(k_3)+\text{5 perms.}\right]e^{i\vk_1\cdot\vr_i+i\vk_2\cdot\vr_j+i\vk_3\cdot\vr_k}\delD{\vk_1+\vk_2+\vk_3}, \eeq leading to the following form for $\hat{q}_\alpha$ (from \ref{eq: q-alpha-applied-separable}): \beq \hat{q}_\alpha = \frac{1}{\Delta_\alpha}\int d\vr\,\left\{g^{a}[\vd](\vr)g^{b}[\vd](\vr)g^c[\vd](\vr)-\left(g^a[\vd](\vr)\av{g^b[\va](\vr)\tilde g^c[\va](\vr)}+\text{2 perms.}\right)\right\}, \eeq incorporating the permutation symmetries.
 This uses the definitions \beq g^a[\vy](\vr) = \int_{\vk}e^{-i\vk\cdot\vr}\Theta^a(k)\int d\vr' e^{i\vk\cdot\vr'}n(\vr')[\Hi\vy](\vr') &\equiv& \ift{\Theta^a(k)\ft{n\Hi\vy}(\vk)}(\vr)\\\nonumber \tilde g^a[\vy](\vr) = \int_{\vk}e^{-i\vk\cdot\vr}\Theta^a(k)\int d\vr' e^{i\vk\cdot\vr'}n(\vr')[\Ai\vy](\vr') &\equiv& \ift{\Theta^a(k)\ft{n\Ai\vy}(\vk)}(\vr), \eeq analogous to \eqref{eq: g-alpha-init}.
 The Fisher matrix is given by \beq F_{\alpha\beta} = \frac{1}{12}\left(\av{\phi_{\alpha}^i\Hi_{il}\tilde\phi_{\beta}^l}-\av{\phi_{\alpha}^i}\Hi_{il}\av{\tilde\phi_\beta^l}\right), \eeq as in \eqref{eq: fish-applied}, where the $\phi$ coefficients of \eqref{eq: phi-applied} simplify to \beq \phi_\alpha[\va](\vr) &=&\frac{2n(\vr)}{\Delta_\alpha}\ift{\Theta^{a}(k)\ft{g^{b}[\va]g^{c}[\va]}(\vk)}(\vr)+\text{2 perms.}\\\nonumber \tilde\phi_\alpha[\va](\vr) &=&\frac{2n(\vr)}{\Delta_\alpha}\ift{\Theta^{a}(k)\ft{\tilde g^{b}[\va]\tilde g^{c}[\va]}(\vk)}(\vr)+\text{2 perms.} \eeq Analogous definitions including the effects of pixelation and particle weights can be found in \eqref{eq: g-alpha-pixel}\,\&\,\eqref{eq: phi-alpha-pixel}.

-The approach described above has several differences from standard approach: (1) we subtract a (zero-mean) bias term in \eqref{eq: q-alpha-binned}, (2) the data is weighted by $n\Hi$ in \eqref{eq: g-alpha-binned}, (3) we include a symmetry factor $\Delta_\alpha$, and (4) we normalize by a geometry-dependent factor $F_{\alpha\beta}$, rather than the bin volumes.
+The approach described above has several differences from standard approach: (1) we subtract a (zero-mean) bias term in \eqref{eq: q-alpha-binned}, (2) the data \resub{are} weighted by $n\Hi$ in \eqref{eq: g-alpha-binned}, (3) we include a symmetry factor $\Delta_\alpha$, and (4) we normalize by a geometry-dependent factor $F_{\alpha\beta}$, rather than the bin volumes.
 The first three are included for the sake of optimality, and arise naturally from the ML solution, whilst (4) allows measurement of the unwindowed statistic.
-In Appendix \ref{appen: limits}, we demonstrate that the above procedure reduces to conventional bispectrum estimators \citep[e.g.,][]{2017MNRAS.472.2436W} in the limit of uniform, and large, $\bar{n}$ \eqref{eq: p-alpha-uniform-limit}.
+In Appendix \ref{appen: limits}, we demonstrate that the above procedure reduces to conventional bispectrum estimators \citep[e.g.,][]{2017MNRAS.472.2436W} in the limit of uniform, and large, $\bar{n}$ \eqref{eq: p-alpha-uniform-limit}, \resub{additionally noting that we have not subtracted a Poissonian shot-noise term}.